UbuntuOpenStore/openstore-web-dev/packages/click-parser/README.md

             types: Array of Strings of the types of all the apps
             urls: Array of Strings of the urls handled by all the apps
             version: String of the package's version
-            snappy_meta: Object of the snap's snap.yaml metadata file }
+        }
         */
     }